 The Extinct Alphabet Book

-Jerry Pallotta began writing children's books to entertain his own children.
-Now, as the author of a best-selling alphabet book series and other children's books, he is delighting young readers everywhere.
-Jerry lives in Boston, Massachusetts, with his family.
+Jerry Pallotta began writing books to entertain his own children.
+Now, as the author of a best-selling alphabet books series and other children's books, he is delighting young readers everywhere.
+Jerry lives in Boston, Massachusetts with his family.

 Read more about Jerry.